 TOP QUESTIONS WE HEAR FROM PATIENTS

-How much is an eye exam?
+What kinds of eye exams are there?
 Prices vary on the type of exam performed

-Medical office visits start at $65 (depending on the complexity of the exam; visits include issues such as red eye, foreign body removal, etc. )
+Medical office visits (depending on the complexity of the exam; visits include issues such as red eye, foreign body removal, etc. )

-Routine Eye Exams are $85, which includes the optomap (retinal photo of your eyes) and dilation if doctor recommended.
+Routine Eye Exams which includes the optomap (retinal photo of your eyes) and dilation if doctor recommended.

-Contact lens exams start at $45 (depending on complexity of the exam and kind of contacts fit)
+Contact lens exams costs depend on complexity of the exam and kind of contacts fit and follow ups required.